Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Introduction

 Moreover, two of our proposed tasks are higher-order classification tasks, \textsc{ListOpsSubTrees} and \textsc{PathfinderSegmentation}, which require multiple skills, such as hierarchical computation and detecting complex long-range spatial relationships in cluttered scenes.
 Our \textsc{PathfinderSegmentation} task is over sequences of lengths $65K$ and $262K$ respectively, which is $4\times$ and $16\times$ longer compared to the challenging $\textsc{Path-X}$ task from LRA, making our setting considerably harder.

-We empirically find that, in all our experiments, \dlr performs as well as or better than \dss, illustrating its viability as a long-range model.
-Second, while SSM layers (\dss,\dlr) perform exceptionally well on manipulation tasks such as shifting (or copying data over) extremely long inputs, they struggle on tasks such as reversing, and especially if the desired sequence manipulation is context-dependent.
+We empirically find that, \dlr performs as well as or better than \dss in all our experiments and is as performant as S4/S4D on LRA, illustrating its viability as a long-range model.
+Second, while SSM layers (\dss,\dlr) \mi{missing space but more importantly, do you consider \dlr an SSM? if so, it was not completly clear from the above descriptions} perform exceptionally well on manipulation tasks such as shifting (or copying data over) extremely long inputs, they struggle on tasks such as reversing, and especially if the desired sequence manipulation is context-dependent.
 Based on our results, we hypothesize that current SSM layers are potent on tasks requiring arbitrarily complex but only a \emph{few} convolutional kernels, but struggle on tasks requiring \emph{many} kernels.
 Similarly, they fail on tasks where, even though for each sample just a few kernels should suffice, the kernels that need to be applied to an input vary with the input itself.
 By their very design, SSM layers such as \dlr learn context-independent kernels and hence struggle on such tasks.
 For example, a \dlr layer learns to perfectly shift a $0.5M$ long input by an arbitrary (but input independent) number of positions, but fails when the amount of the desired shift is context dependent.
 While we find SSMs to be far more compute efficient than attention, on some tasks even deep SSMs do not match the performance of an attention layer, suggesting that deep SSMs do not subsume attention, and that they both offer complimentary benefits.